-- SSDM Scheduling Administration Utility: A utility that lets an administrator regulate end-user execution of the Self-Service Desktop Migrator (SSDM) to avoid processing bottlenecks that might occur if too many users tried to use the SSDM simultaneously. - Log File Viewer: Simplifies the viewing and interpretation of Quest program log files which are generated by most Quest applications to document process errors and warnings.
+- SSDM Scheduling Administration Utility: A utility that lets an administrator regulate the end-user ability to run the Self-Service Desktop Migrator (SSDM) to avoid processing bottlenecks that can occur if too many users use the SSDM simultaneously. - Log File Viewer: Simplifies the viewing and interpretation of Quest program log files which are generated by most Quest applications to document process errors and warnings.